 I sure hope you enjoyed your Thanksgiving and that you try out this yummy salad to even further enjoy your leftovers.

 Leftover Turkey Salad with Cranberry Vinaigrette

-We had a quiet Thanksgiving by ourselves for the first time in a long time and it was pretty great.
+We had a quiet Thanksgiving by ourselves and it was pretty great.
 Gotta love calm, easy, and tasty food during the holidays! 🙂

 - 1/3 cup olive oil

 - 3 tbsp red wine vinegar

 - 1 tbsp Dijon mustard

 - 1 small clove garlic

 - 1/2 tsp sea salt

 - 6 oz diced Thanksgiving turkey